1. Have a Drink of Authentic Montana Moonshine at Willie’s

 3. Gear Up for your Fishing Outing on the Madison

-At The Tackle Shop, Troutstalkers Guide Service or Beartooth Fly Shop, you can get all the fishing tackle and supplies you need for a satisfying day of fly fishing on Madison River, Quake Lake, Jack Creek and anywhere in the Madison Valley.
-From fishing lures, reels, live bait and more!
+At The Tackle Shop, Troutstalkers, or the Madison River Fishing Company, you can get all the fishing tackle and supplies you need for a satisfying day of fly fishing on Madison River, Quake Lake, Jack Creek and anywhere in the Madison Valley.
+Everything from fishing lures, reels, waders and flies to great advice on the hot spots and guides to take you drifting.

-4. Gear Up for your Hunting Outing in Montana
+4. Gear Up for your Hunting or Camping Outing in Montana

 5. Go Golfing among Mountain Views